Pesticides

 Follow work health and safety requirements.
 For example, make sure that you have received any necessary training and certification before selling or applying pesticides.

-Wear protective equipment (gloves, masks and goggles) as recommended on the pesticide label.
+Wear protective equipment (such as gloves, goggles and a mask) as recommended on the pesticide label, safety data sheet or product fact sheet.

 Get rid of empty pesticide containers by following the instructions on the label.
 Contact the city or town office in your area about getting rid of unused pesticides.